Is koala fur soft? Are their claws sharp? How much do they eat?

 Due to high demand, koala holds have limited spaces and are available on a first-come, first-served basis.
 We understand your disappointment if you miss out but please understand we are just looking out for the health of our koalas.

-To ensure the koala lives safely and thrives within our community, the South Australian Government has established the International Koala Centre of Excellence, a research organisation that will lead vital research into our understanding of the Koala.
+To ensure the koala lives safely and thrives within our community, the South Australian Government has established Koala Life, a research organisation that will lead vital research into our understanding of the Koala.

 Please note, this is an intimate and up-close animal encounter.
 In order to settle and monitor our animals, Cleland’s Wildlife Keepers will also need to get up-close at times.

 Masks are therefore a requirement for this experience, regardless of age or any exemptions.
 By booking this experience you, and any other participants, agree to wear a mask for the duration of the experience.
 Your cooperation ensures your safety is maintained, while also protecting the wellbeing of our staff and animals.
 Thank you.